ontolex/frequency-attestation-corpus-information/index.md

 </div>

 </div>

+> Note: In humanities practice, locations (`frac:locus` objects) can be provided at different levels of granularity, e.g., referring to a particular text span within a text, to a verse, paragraph or chapter within which the text can be found, to a complete work, or a collection of works.
+Data providers should use `frac:locus` only if `frac:corpus` is not applicable.
+In particular, if the location is a complete work or a corpus identifiable by a URI, data providers should use the `frac:corpus` property.
+For references within a work or to a collection without explicitly defined boundaries (e.g., `Plato` to designate all of Plato's preserved works as well as any statement ascribed to him from an unpreserved work), data providers should use `frac:locus`.

 **example**:  [DiaMaNT (_Diachroon seMAntisch lexicon van de Nederlandse Taal_)](http://diamant.ivdnt.org/diamant-ui/) is a diachronic semantic computational  lexicon  of  Dutch,  at its core  formed by four scholarly historical dictionaries of  Dutch covering a language period from ca. 500 –  1976.
 The example below illustrates the combination of FrAC attestations with the [CITO](https://sparontologies.github.io/cito/current/cito.html) and [FRBR](http://purl.org/vocab/frbr/core#) vocabularies, as well as with the [NLP Interchange Format](https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html).